baanty/incident-reporting/README.md

 # incident-reporting

-This API will read from on input excel and reformat the data aot create an output file.
+This API will read from on input excel and reformat the data and create an output file.

-The REST API exposes an endpoint to download the Asset report for teh current date.
+The REST API exposes an endpoint to download the Asset report for the current date.
 The end point is <context-root>/findDailyAssets

-There are two batch jobs which run and prcess the incoming data.
-It is assumed that the data will warrive at a server directory.
+There are two batch jobs which run and process the incoming data.
+It is assumed that the data will arrive at a server directory.
 But the file arrival will not trigger the batch job.
-The batch job for processing the file has to be configured with the properties given below
+The batch job for processing the file has to be configured with the properties given below.

 ## This file location should be changed according to the
 ## incoming XFB or Kafka destination directory.